SoftDryzz/ProjectManager/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is under the MIT License.
+See `LICENSE` file for details.

 ---